Autumn Challenges for Separated Parents

 Children of divorce often face unique challenges when choosing extracurriculars and sports.
 While some parents can agree on a shared parenting plan that includes these activities, others may disagree due to the safety concerns of a particular sport, the travel required, or because one parent has a particular passion and strongly wants their child to follow their footsteps into something new.
 Sporting decisions, like all decisions, should be made with the child’s wants and needs being the top priority.

-Hire Divorce Lawyer for Child Visitation Issues
+Hire a Montgomery County Divorce Lawyer for Child Visitation Issues

-If you and your spouse are considering divorce, it’s essential to hire a divorce lawyer to help mediate any child custody and holiday visitation issues.
+If you and your spouse are considering divorce, it’s essential to hire a Montgomery County divorce lawyer to help mediate any child custody and holiday visitation issues.
 A divorce lawyer can help you come to an agreement that is in the best interests of your children and can also help you navigate the legal process of divorce.

-If you have holiday visitation issues, a child custody lawyer can help you create a schedule that works for both you and your spouse and can also help you resolve any disputes that may arise.
+If you have holiday visitation issues, a Montgomery County child custody lawyer can help you create a schedule that works for both you and your spouse and can also help you resolve any disputes that may arise.
 The Law Offices of Sheryl R. Rentz, P.C. has years of experience deal with sensitive family issues and can find a solution that satisfies everyone.
 Contact (610) 645-0100 for a consultation.